tpadoan/TCWB/README.md

 Finally, the initial marking, *initmarking* for short, is another array containing the places which are already available at the start, before any transitions has been fired.

 In all the lists of places, the places are identified using their ID, defined at the beginning.

+Several examples of safe Petri nets can be found in the *nets* forlder of this repository.

 ## Authors